-As a general conclusion, the classical moment estimators do not practically estimate classical moments but hybrid quantities involving both classical and K-moments, as implied by equation (6.47).
-The question arises then, when high-order moments are of interest, whether it is useful to involve classical moment estimates in statistical calculations, now knowing, from equation (6.47), what they really represent or it is better to use merely K-moments.
+In other words, the classical moment estimators do not practically estimate classical moments but hybrid quantities involving both classical and K-moments, as implied by equation (6.87).
+The question arises then, when high-order moments are of interest, whether it is useful to involve classical moment estimates in statistical calculations, now knowing, from equation (6.87), what they really represent, or it is better to use merely K-moments.
 To answer this question, we need to examine not the averages of estimates but the ranges in which they vary.

-This information is provided by Figure 6.2 which depicts moments from 100 simulated samples with length n=2000 from lognormal distribution LN(0,1).
-K-moments, specifically K'{p1} in the left panel and K'{p2} in the right panel, are compared to classical moments $\mu'{n'} \approx K'{n'n'}$.
-To facilitate visual comparison, the order p^\prime of the classical moments was determined so that the estimate $\hat{\mu}'{p'}$ coincide with that of K'{p1} and K'{p2} in the left and right panel, respectively.
+This information is provided by Figure 6.7 which depicts moments from 100 simulated samples with length n = 2000 from lognormal distribution LN(0,1).
+K-moments, specifically K'{p1} in the left panel and K'{p2} in the right panel, are compared to classical moments $\mu'{p'} \approx K'{1p'}$.
+To facilitate visual comparison, the order p' of the classical moments was determined so that the estimate $\hat{\mu}'{p'}$ coincide with that of K'{p1} and K'{p2} in the left and right panel, respectively.
 This entails a specific relationship between p' and p, which was determined numerically and is shown in the figure caption.

-A first observation in Figure 6.2 is that true and estimated K-moments coincide, while estimates of classical moments differ substantially from the true values.
+A first observation in Figure 6.7 is that true and estimated K-moments coincide, while estimates of classical moments differ substantially from the true values.
 A second observation is that the 95% prediction limits, determined from the simulation, are much wider in the classical moments than in the K moments.
-The two prediction intervals approach each other only when p approaches n = 2000 (note though that the value of p for the classical moments when p' = 2000 is much less than 2000, close to 160.
+The two prediction intervals approach each other only when p and p' approach n = 2000 (note though that the actual moment order p for the classical moments when p' = 2000 is much less than 2000, close to 160).
 All in all, the plots show that there is no benefit in using high order classical moments as K-moments are much more reliably estimated.

-The breadths of the prediction intervals are depicted in Figure 6.3 in terms of the ratios of upper to lower prediction limit.
-Even without considering the slow convergence bias, which, as illustrated in Figure 6.2, is very high for the classical moments, the broad prediction intervals disfavour again the use of the classical moments.
-We observe in Figure 6.3 that for the third classical moment, the prediction limits have a ratio of 1.77 (higher to lower, without considering the slow convergence bias).
+The breadths of the prediction intervals are depicted in Figure 6.8 in terms of the ratios of upper to lower prediction limit.
+Even without considering the slow convergence bias, which, as illustrated in Figure 6.7, is very high for the classical moments, the broad prediction intervals disfavour again the use of the classical moments.
+We observe in Figure 6.8 that for the third classical moment, the prediction limits have a ratio of 1.77 (higher to lower, without considering the slow convergence bias).
 The same ratio appears in K-moments at a moment of order as high as 250 (for q = 1) or 100 (for q = 2).
 Therefore, instead of estimating the third classical moment, it is safer to estimate and use K-moments of much higher order and specifically up to p = n/10 for K'{p1} and up to p = n/20 for K'{p2} .

-Figure 6.2.
+Figure 6.7.
 Comparison of K- and classical moment estimates for the lognormal distribution LN(0,1) from 100 simulations, each with n = 2000.
 Order q of K-moments is q = 1 for the left panel and q = 2 for the right panel.
-The order p' of the classical moments (see explanation in text) is determined from $p' = q + 220 \ln(1 + (p^3 - q^3) / (500 (q + 1))$.
+The order p' of the classical moments (see explanation in text) is determined from $p' = 1 + 220 \ln (1 + (p^3 - q^3)/(500(q + 1)))$.
 PL stands for prediction limits.

-Figure 6.3 Ratios of upper to lower prediction limits, as a function of moment order p, for the simulation experiment of Figure 6.2.
+Figure 6.8 Ratios of upper to lower prediction limits, as a function of moment order p, for the simulation experiment of Figure 6.7.

-6.5 Relationship of K-moments with order statistics and maxima
+6.12 Relationship of K-moments with L-moments and probability weighted moments